yj7082126/musubi-tuner/README.md

 For additional options, use `python hv_train_network.py --help` (note that many options are unverified).

 Specifying `--fp8_base` runs DiT in fp8 mode.
 Without this flag, mixed precision data type will be used. fp8 can significantly reduce memory consumption but may impact output quality.
+If `--fp8_base` is not specified, 24GB or more VRAM is recommended.
+Use `--blocks_to_swap` as needed.

 If you're running low on VRAM, use `--blocks_to_swap` to offload some blocks to CPU.
 Maximum value is 36.